-The Best Behind-the-Ear Hearing Aids in 2024
+The Best Behind-the-Ear Hearing Aids in 2024, Audiologist-Reviewed

-In the past few years, behind-the-ear (BTE) hearing aids have incorporated a variety of features that go well beyond amplifying sounds.
+Within the hearing aid industry, these aids are always called RICs, in this article, we refer to them as BTEs to provide clarity about their location on the body to those not yet familiar with industry terms.
 Our favorite BTE devices can reduce background noise, stream phone calls, and even link up with a smartphone for remote adjustments.
 Whether you’re looking to upgrade your old devices or explore the best OTC hearing aids, we’ve got you covered.
 We’ve tried over 30 different hearing aid models from 12 manufacturers; we then narrowed them down to three options based on affordability, sound quality, performance, and support.

 Pro Tip: Not sure what fit, style, or brand of hearing aids to choose?
 Read our hearing aid buying guide.